Pregnancy and Motherhood in Japan: Katie’s Story (USA → Nagasaki)

 After three years of teaching on JET, Katie moved to Boston to get her master’s degree in school leadership.
 She then went on to become a high school vice principal in California.
 During those two years, she and her husband endured a long-distance relationship but she eventually moved back to Nagasaki and was able to work remotely on curriculum development for a school system in California.

 In May 2019, Katie gave birth to a beautiful little boy in her husband’s hometown, a suburb of Nagasaki City.
-On top of being a new mom, Katie will be starting a job as a lecturer at a university in April 2020.
+On top of being a new mom, Katie started a job as a lecturer at a university in April 2020.
 She and her husband are also in the process of building their very own house, so it’s a very exciting time for her family.

 Pregnancy in Japan